SynApps/trackman/README.md

 ### Platform support

-Trackman works out of the box for
+Trackman works out of the box for Ruby(1.8.7 and 1.9.3) on

 * Rails 2
 * Rails 3